 - 5. Apply the Tracked Changes editing restrictions, but don't add a password. - 6.
-Make these edits: - In the first line of the first paragraph in the main article, replace neighborhood with community. - At the end of the same line, replace inhabited with occupied. - 7.
-Stop protection and then accept the editing changes. - 8.
-Apply formatting restrictions that limit formatting to the Heading 1 and Title styles; don't allow any other formatting styles in the document to be removed.
+Make these edits: - In the first line of the first paragraph in the main article, replace neighborhood with: community - At the end of the same line, replace inhabited with: occupied - 7.
+Stop protection.

-- 9. Enforce protection, but don't set a password. - 10.
-Display the available styles, apply the Heading 1 style to the What to See in Cape Town heading, and then close the Styles task pane. - 11.
+- 8. Apply formatting restrictions that limit formatting to the Heading 1 and Title styles; don't allow any other formatting styles in the document to be removed. - 9.
+Enforce protection, but don't set a password. - 10.
+Display the available styles and apply the Heading 1 style to the What to See in Cape Town heading. - 11.
 Stop protection and accept the formatting change you made.